Academic English Writing: Tips, Important Features and When You Should Learn It

 One of the best ways to learn academic writing, aside from practicing it, is by reading.
 Browse through a few academic papers and you’ll quickly understand how this writing differs from others.

-Some examples of academic writing can be found online, on these websites:
+Some examples of academic writing can be found online:

 - JSTOR is a huge database of academic journals on many topics.
 If you’re currently attending university, ask about it.
 Your college credentials may give you free access to the website’s library.